dportersec/log-analyzer/README.md

    cd log-file-analysis-tool

-## Install the Required Libraries:
+2. ## Install the Required Libraries:
 pip install pandas matplotlib seaborn

 ### Usage
-Prepare a Log File:
+1. Prepare a Log File:
 Ensure that you have a web server log file in the same directory as the script.
 Rename it to access.log, or update the file path in the script.

-## Run the Script:
+2. Run the Script:
-Execute the script in your terminal python log_analyzer.py
+Execute the script in your terminal: python log_analyzer.py

-## View the Results:
+3. View the Results:
-- The script will output the total number of 404 errors in the terminal.
+The script will output the total number of 404 errors in the terminal.
-- Two bar charts will be displayed:
+Two bar charts will be displayed:
- - Left Chart: Shows the total number of 404 errors.
+Left Chart: Shows the total number of 404 errors.
- - Right Chart: Displays the top IP addresses by the number of requests.
+Right Chart: Displays the top IP addresses by the number of requests.
-- Custom text annotations provide a summary of the results.
+Custom text annotations provide a summary of the results.

-# Terminal Output:
+Example Output
 Total 404 errors: 3

-# Visualization:
+Visualization:
-- A figure showing the total number of 404 errors alongside the top IP addresses by the number of requests, with annotations at the bottom for easy reference.
+Total 404 Errors: A figure showing the total number of 404 errors alongside the top IP addresses by the number of requests, with annotations at the bottom for easy reference.

-# Customization
+Customization
-- Log File Path: You can modify the log_file_path variable in the script to point to a different log file.
+Log File Path: You can modify the log_file_path variable in the script to point to a different log file.
-- Top IP Addresses: Adjust the top_n parameter in the top_ip_addresses function to display more or fewer IP addresses in the output.
+Top IP Addresses: Adjust the top_n parameter in the top_ip_addresses function to display more or fewer IP addresses in the output.